AgroDan/aoc2022/day7/README.md

+# Dan's Introduction

+This was a bear to finish.
+Took a lot of input and had to maintain state!
+Following a person's directory traversal wound up being a crazy amount of code, but eventually I got it.
+This was a really cool challenge.
+The big thing I learned the most here is using pointers, which allowed me to efficiently handle memory without having to clog up the memory stack.

 # --- Day 7: No Space Left On Device ---

 You can hear birds chirping and raindrops hitting leaves as the expedition proceeds.
 Occasionally, you can even hear much louder sounds in the distance; how big do the animals get out here, anyway?